Updated: 17-02-2026 at 3:30 PM

 Read More: The Nari Niketan Scheme

-The number we are witnessing are the reported cases, the actual data is still not on the ground level.
+The numbers we are witnessing are the reported cases; the actual data is still not on the ground level.
 A problem this big can only be solved through systematic change with the help of a multi-faceted approach.

-Education from childhood and intervention at the home and community level is a must for a gender-transformative approach.
+Education from childhood and intervention at the home and community level are a must for a gender-transformative approach.

 A gender-responsive approach can be done by engaging men and women together through various strategies.

-Other ways that could make a difference are changing societal norms, and improving policy and law, giving survivors a chance to better life, creating nationwide campaigns, and educational workshops.
+Other ways that could make a difference are changing societal norms, improving policy and law, giving survivors a chance at a better life, creating nationwide campaigns, and educational workshops.

 The government of India has taken various steps to make women feel safe.
-Initiatives like Mahila Shakti Kendra (महिला शक्ति केंद्र), One Stop Centre and Universalisation of Women Helpline, Ujjawala Scheme (उज्ज्वला योजना), and Mahila e-Haat are helping women feel empowered, equal, and secure.
+Initiatives like Mahila Shakti Kendra (महिला शक्ति केंद्र), One Stop Centre, Universalisation of Women Helpline, Ujjawala Scheme (उज्ज्वला योजना), and Mahila e-Haat are helping women feel empowered, equal, and secure.

-Many civil societies, Self-Help Groups, ASHA workers, and more are playing a crucial role in awakening society to hideous crimes of women sexual assaults and violence.
+Many civil societies, Self-Help Groups, ASHA workers, and more are playing a crucial role in awakening society to the hideous crimes of sexual assaults and violence.

 Rape is a crime.
-Not only on physical and universal levels but also legally.
+Not only on physical and universal levels, but also legally.
 It violates the victim’s fundamental right as per Article 21 of the Indian Constitution.
-Previously the crime was under the provision of sections 375 and 376 of the Indian Penal Code (IPC).
+Previously, the crime was under the provisions of sections 375 and 376 of the Indian Penal Code (IPC).

-However, the need for a modern approach and to protect women from such heinous crime, Bharatiya Nyaya Sanhita was proposed, which replaced the long-standing law of IPC 1860.
+However, for a modern approach and to protect women from such heinous crimes, the Indian government introduced the Bharatiya Nyaya Sanhita, which replaced the long-standing law of IPC 1860, comprising various laws, including laws against sexual violence India.

-As per section 64, if a person commits rape, he shall be punishable for a term of not less than ten years, which can also extend to imprisonment for life and shall be liable to fine.
+As per section 64, if a person commits rape, he shall be punishable for a term of not less than ten years, which can also extend to imprisonment for life, and shall be liable to a fine.

-Section 65 of BNS highlights that if a person rapes a woman under 16 years of age he shall be punished with imprisonment for a term no less than 20 years, which can also extend to life in prison.
+Section 65 of BNS highlights that if a person rapes a woman under 16 years of age, he shall be punished with imprisonment for a term of no less than 20 years, which can also extend to life in prison.

-Section 67 of BNS highlights the un-consensual sexual intercourse between husband and wife, which is punishable by a term of imprisonment for not less than 2 years and may extend to 7 years.
+Section 67 of BNS highlights the non-consensual sexual intercourse between husband and wife, which is punishable by a term of imprisonment for not less than 2 years and may extend to 7 years.

 Read More: The Aparajita Bill: An Anti-Rape Bill To Combat Sexual Violence

 Even with such high punishment, crime is still roaring.
 It is time to get out and take the first step towards a better world.
-Women are allowed to feel safe, be it at work, road, neighbourhood, or home.
-Educating yourself, and the people around you will be the first step.
+Women are allowed to feel safe, be it at work, on the road, in the neighbourhood, or at home.
+Educating yourself and the people around you will be the first step.

 Frequently Asked Questions